semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 The following sections explain the proposed hypothesis extension to SED-ML alongside the model generation, and SED-ML to Xperimenter model transformations, sequentially.

 ### 1.2.1.
 Hypothesis Extension to SED-ML
-Relevant SED-ML file & code can be found in [SEDML with hypothesis](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/SEDML_with_hypothesis.xml), [GenerateSedML.py](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/GenerateSedML.py)
+(Note that relevant SED-ML file & code can be found in [SEDML with hypothesis](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/SEDML_with_hypothesis.xml), [GenerateSedML.py](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/GenerateSedML.py))

 We propose a hypothesis extension to SED-ML to attain a solution for the lacking association issue between an experiment and its hypothesis.
 The proposed SED-ML model gracefully interprets the STL semantics into a markup language, i.e., XML.
 The followings clarifies how the user-defined system specification and the hypotheses describe the SED-ML model accordingly with Table 2.
 We set the default initial values for the SED-ML model generation with the fact that one experiment associated with a single task and an experiment model can suffciently prove or refute a list of hypotheses enclosed to a question.